Henrietta Howard’s Garden at Marble Hill

 A: When I saw the plan for the first time, I was fascinated by both its scale (it’s probably about a metre square) and by how detailed it is.
 It shows everything that was in the garden at the time, right down to the exact location and design of individual seats.

 The plan includes a key, which labels many of the garden features including a Green House, Ice House and Ice House Seat, Flower Garden, Ninepin Alley and Grotto.
 It also shows the layout of the garden, allowing us to recognise – for the first time – that it was based on ideas from classical literature and the gardens of ancient Rome.
 And it shows us lots of detail of planting – where hedges were located, as well as distinguishing between groves (trees laid out in a regular formation), orchard, wilderness areas and densely planted areas or thickets.

 Q: How do you know the plan is accurate?

 The archaeologists also investigated the area around the grotto.
-They found that this was much more complex than it appears now, and closer in scale to the design shown in this area on the plan than the current layout suggests.
+They found that this was much more complex than had previously been understood, and closer in scale to the design shown in this area on the plan than the current layout suggests.

 Q: Do we know who designed the garden at Marble Hill?